 Our very first 100 miler had to be exciting, challenging and scenic at the same time to encourage people to get into brevets.

 Thally lake on the other side of the state border was just the place we were hoping for.
 We start off with the tattekere routethtough anjanapura up until Bannerghatta and then we take a slight deviation towards Anekal all the way towards hosur till you cross into tamil nadu.
-Where although the language might change, the people are just as friendly and intrigued by cyclists.
+Where although the language might change, the people are just as friendly and intrigued by cyclists, since this is a great sport for the people that prefer it over football which is people always watch and even gamble on in sites like w88 online.

 It’s mostly slight downhill from here till denkanakottai past the thally lake where the state highway is newly laid for the most part and covered with a canopy of trees.
 Before reaching denkanakottai, take a sharp right towards kakkadasam and we reach the beautiful thally lake.
 You can spot a kingfisher or two doing what they best do if you’re lucky.
 Past the lake, the canopy disappears along with some patches of the road.
 The sun can be blistering in these stretches, so carry lots of water as the shops and houses in this stretch are scanty.